Servicemembers Group Life Insurance, or SGLI benefits, are life insurance policies made available to basically all members of the U.S. military.

 - U.S. Public Health Service (USPHS) commissioned members

-- Reserve Officers Training Corps members, cadets and midshipman engaged in authorized training
+- Reserve Officers Training Corps members, cadets, and midshipman engaged in authorized training

-- National Guard and members of the Ready Reserve who are scheduled for 12 or more periods of inactive training per year.
+- National Guard and members of the Ready Reserve who are scheduled for 12 or more periods of inactive training per year

 - U.S. military academy cadets and midshipman

-- Individual Ready Reserve who have volunteered for a mobilization category
+Individual Ready Reserve who have volunteered for a mobilization category

-Additional SGLI Benefits
+Are There Additional SGLI Benefits?

 SGLI Disability Extension

-After two years, you can then apply for additional coverage.
+After two years, you can then apply for continued coverage.
 The VA offers more details on their Disability Extension reference page.

-While this extension might not be needed now, you and your spouse should keep this extension in mind in case it’s needed in the future.
+While this extension might not be needed now, you and your spouse should keep it in mind in case it’s needed in the future.

 Traumatic Injury Protection Program